Michelle Goldberg: Early life and education

 Goldberg was born in a Jewish family in Buffalo, New York, the daughter of Carolyn and Gerald Goldberg.
 Her father was managing editor of The Buffalo News and her mother was a math professor at Niagara County Community College.
-Goldberg received a BA from the State University of New York at Buffalo.
-She also holds a MSc in journalism from the University of California Berkeley Graduate School of Journalism.
+Goldberg received a B.A. from the State University of New York at Buffalo.
+She also holds an M.S. in journalism from the University of California Berkeley Graduate School of Journalism.

 From her teens, she was active in abortion rights, taking a pregnant 13-year-old friend to an abortion clinic when she herself was 13, and defending abortion-clinics as a high-school senior.

 In an opinion column titled, "Rant for Choice", published in the student newspaper at SUNY Buffalo in 1995, Goldberg wrote of on-campus anti-abortion demonstrators, " ... spit at [them].
 Kick them in the head."
 Goldberg later told the Buffalo News, "Just like someone who says, 'I'm going to kill you,' I didn't mean it literally.
 I didn't call the article 'A Call to Arms'."